DenKrysos/-Latex-Boilerplate-/README.md

 ## Compilation
-* This here is meant to be compiled with 'LuaLaTeX'
+* This here is meant to be compiled with '*LuaLaTeX*'
    - The Layouts of 'dedicated'-DocGenre can also be compiled with 'pdfLaTeX'
+   - While most of 'dedicated' work well with 'Lua', '*IEEEtran*' is better compiled using 'pdfLaTeX'
 * Remember to add "--shell-escape" to your compiler's arguments in order to make all that Standalone & TikZ stuff working
 * Examplary proper compiler argument setup
   * TeX Live / VS-Code + LaTeX Workshop, Utilities / Texlipse
     * -synctex=1 -interaction=nonstopmode --shell-escape %input
   * Overleaf 'latexmkrc'
     * $lualatex = 'lualatex %O %S --synctex=1 --interaction=nonstopmode --shell-escape';

+# More INFO
+* Inside the directory "./.vscode/" are some Files located, giving more information on how to set up your toolbox well.

+# HowTo
+* There is another file "./9chapter/0segmentation/9001_HowTo.tex", which verbosely explains how to set up a project, compile and use the Boilerplate
+   - It is however in German and heavily typeset with LaTeX Code.
+   - So, it might be difficult to read the source-code and you first must compile it, to read it nicely...